MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/contributing-to-the-automation-model.md

  Provides two code examples that show how an automation consumer obtains the initial project automation objects.

  [Automation for Configuration and SelectedItem objects](../../extensibility/internals/automation-for-configuration-and-selecteditem-objects.md)
- Provides information about automation for Configuration Options and automation for Selected Items.
+ Provides information about automation for Configuration and SelectedItems objects.

 ## Reference
  <xref:Microsoft.VisualStudio.Shell.Interop.IVsPackage.GetAutomationObject%2A>